maxsite/berry/README.md

 Use the most suitable option for your favorite css-framework.

 - `berry.css` - no normalize, no colors classes
-- `berry-with-color.css` - no normalize, included colors
+- `berry-color.css` - no normalize, included colors
-- `berry-with-normalize.css` - included normalize, no colors classes
+- `berry-normalize.css` - included normalize, no colors classes
-- `berry-with-normalize-and-colors.css` - included normalize, included colors
+- `berry-normalize-colors.css` - included normalize, included colors

 All files include "box-sizing"-reset: `box-sizing: border-box`.